sysprog21/kecho/README.md

 # kecho

-This is a lightweight echo server implementation in Linux kernel mode.
+This is a lightweight echo server implemented in the Linux kernel mode.
 There is alread a device driver named "echo" in directory "drivers/misc/echo" of Linux kernel tree.
 Thus, we specify "kecho" as the registered kernel module name.